 Sans-serif typefaces are modern and clean.
 We often use them in everyday, approachable designs.
 You will come across sans-serif typefaces in a range of industries, from sports to tech companies.

 Futura, Univers and Helvetica are popular sans-serif typefaces.
 If you are looking for open-source alternatives, consider Roboto, Open Sans or Source Sans Pro by Google Fonts.

 Tip: For font pairing, don’t choose two typefaces of the same classification.
 Pairing a sans-serif with a serif is a better choice because they contrast one another, not compete.

 High contrast vs low contrast typefaces

 The contrast of a typeface describes the variation of the stroke width within a character.
-High contrast typefaces convey classiness, while low contrast typefaces communicate sturdiness and trust.
+High-contrast typefaces, with their exaggerated variation of the stroke width, convey classiness, while low-contrast typefaces communicate sturdiness and trust.